 The Importance of Promoting Your Amazon Products

-In many fields, promoting your business is vital since consumer awareness is a crucial component of your store's success.
+In many fields, promoting your business is vital since consumer awareness is a crucial component of a store's success.
 However, e-commerce ventures can be especially reliant on effective marketing.

-After all, the Internet is highly competitive, and you cannot depend on potential buyers organically finding your store among your rivals.
-Unless you're already the top seller, you will likely need to promote yourself.
+After all, the internet is highly competitive, and you can't depend on potential buyers finding your store organically among your rivals.
+Unless you're already the top seller, you'll likely need to promote yourself.

 Statistically speaking, there are over 4.3 billion internet users, with some 1.95 billion websites vying for their attention.
-Indeed, it's expected that about 2 billion people are going to be shopping online in 2020.
+It's expected that about 2 billion people will be shopping online in 2020.

-Those numbers are considerable, but tapping into that customer pool requires a clear and proactive promotional strategy.
-As we mentioned, there is a whole lot of competition for buyers' attention.
+While those numbers are considerable, tapping into that customer pool requires a clear and proactive promotional strategy.
+As we mentioned, there's a whole lot of competition for buyers' attention.

 No matter your approach, the goal of promoting your store is to draw consumers' eyes to your Amazon products.
-While it might be tempting to focus on ‘buy now' campaigns, it can be wise to invest in promotions that show off your business and products in more informative and engaging ways.
+While it might be tempting to focus on “buy now” campaigns, it's wise to invest in promotions that show off your business and products in more informative and engaging ways.

 3 Ways You Can Promote Your Amazon Products

-That may be all well and good, but starting a marketing campaign can seem daunting if you haven’t done so before.
-With that in mind, let’s take a look at three ways you can promote your products beyond traditional Pay-Per-Click (PPC) ads.
+That may be all well and good, but starting a marketing campaign can seem daunting if you've never done it before.
+With that in mind, let’s take a look at three ways you can promote your products beyond traditional pay-per-click (PPC) ads.

 1. Use a Link Shortener to Reinforce Your Brand Identity

 A link shortener is a tool that enables you to create customized links.
-It's especially useful for branding and cutting down on long, wordy slugs.
+These tools are especially useful for branding and cutting down on long, wordy slugs.
 While there are free versions available, they often lack the flexibility a business needs.

 That being said, shorteners can be excellent tools for making your links tidy and clean.
-In this way, they help you ensure that a consumer's attention isn't drawn away from a long, unprofessional URL.
+In this way, they help you ensure that a consumer's attention won't be drawn away by a long, unprofessional URL.

-Most importantly, link shorteners can help you nurture a consistent brand identity.
-You can customize your URLs to look exactly how you want them to, including to promote your business' name or that of a specific product.
+Most importantly, link shorteners help you nurture a consistent brand identity.
+You can customize your URLs to look exactly how you want them to, using them to promote your business' name or that of a specific product.

-So, just as you may have a clear voice and style, you'll also have branded links customers can immediately associate with your business.
-The more prominent your brand name, the easier it is to remember and the more likely shoppers are to recall your store and buy your Amazon products.
+So, just as you may have a clear voice and style, you'll also have branded links customers will immediately associate with your business.
+The more prominent your brand name, the easier it is to remember, and the more likely shoppers are to recall your store and buy your Amazon products.

 Ultimately, being consistent is beneficial.
-Businesses that are have been shown to have higher levels of trustworthiness and value in the eyes of consumers.
+Businesses that are consistent are shown to have higher levels of trustworthiness and value in the eyes of consumers.

-Branded links can be particularly advantageous on social media as users place considerable weight on how well you cultivate your business' image.
-Plus, you’ll often have limited space to advertise (think character limits), so a shortener can help.
+Branded links that communicate consistency can be particularly advantageous on social media, as users place considerable weight on how well you cultivate your business' image.
+And with limited space to advertise (think character limits) a shortener can be a big help.